laravel/docs/billing.md

 <a name="additional-details"></a>
 #### Additional Details

-If you would like to specify additional customer or subscription details, you may do so by passing them as the second and third arguments to the `create` method:
+If you would like to specify additional [customer](https://stripe.com/docs/api/customers/create) or [subscription](https://stripe.com/docs/api/subscriptions/create) options supported by Stripe, you may do so by passing them as the second and third arguments to the `create` method:

     $user->newSubscription('default', 'price_monthly')->create($paymentMethod, [
         'email' => $email,
     ], [
         'metadata' => ['note' => 'Some extra information.'], ]);

-To learn more about the additional fields supported by Stripe, check out Stripe's documentation on [customer creation](https://stripe.com/docs/api#create_customer) and [subscription creation](https://stripe.com/docs/api/subscriptions/create).

 <a name="coupons"></a>
 #### Coupons